-On the first afternoon of Rosh Hashanah, Jews participate in an unusual custom.
+On the first afternoon of Rosh Hashanah, Jews participate in an unusual custom known as Tashlich, which means "casting off."
 We go to a body of water, recite some prayers, and throw crumbs of bread into the water.
 To an outsider it might seem strange, but what is actually taking place is a symbolic casting off of our sins.
-We read from the book of Micah, "you will tread our sins underfoot and hurl all our iniquities into the depths of the sea" (Micah 7:19).
+We read from the Book of Micah, "you will tread our sins underfoot and hurl all our iniquities into the depths of the sea" (Micah 7:19).